ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ### Questions

+- What commands did he run to get that nice tree with al lthe files for each commit?
+And the nice neat lists for commit, type, size and path? `git ls-tree HEAD -r -l` gets you the list, but still not sure about that nicely formatted tree.

 ### Discussion notes

-## Chapter 32: Packs in the database
+## Chapter 32: Packs in the database -- START HERE

 ### Questions